Windows Server 2003: Service Pack 2

 Service Pack 2 for Windows Server 2003 was released on March 13, 2007.
 The release date was originally scheduled for the first half of 2006.
-On June 13, 2006, Microsoft made an initial test version of Service Pack 2 available to Microsoft Connect users, with a build number of 2721.
-This was followed by build 2805, known as Beta 2 Refresh.
-The final build is 3790.
+On June 13, 2006, Microsoft made an initial test version of Service Pack 2 available to Microsoft Connect users, with a build number of 3790.2721.
+This was followed by build 3790.2805, known as Beta 2 Refresh.
+The final build is 3790.3959.

 Microsoft has described Service Pack 2 as a "standard" service pack release containing previously released security updates, hotfixes, and reliability and performance improvements.
 In addition, Service Pack 2 contains Microsoft Management Console 3.0, Windows Deployment Services (which replaces Remote Installation Services), support for WPA2, and improvements to IPsec and MSConfig.
 Service Pack 2 also adds Windows Server 2003 Scalable Networking Pack (SNP), which allows hardware acceleration for processing network packets, thereby enabling faster throughput.
 SNP was previously available as an out-of-band update for Windows Server 2003 Service Pack 1.

 Windows Server 2003 R2

 Windows Server 2003 R2 is an updated release of Windows Server 2003.
-It was released to manufacturing on December 6, 2005 for IA-32 and x64 platforms, but not for IA-64.
-It was succeeded by Windows Server 2008.
+It was released on March 5, 2006, for IA-32 and x64 platforms, but not for IA-64.
+It came distributed in two discs, one containing a copy of Windows Server 2003 Service Pack 1 and another containing a host of optionally-installed new features needed for Windows Server 2003 R2 installation similar to that of Microsoft Plus! for Windows 95 and Microsoft Plus!
+98. It was succeeded by Windows Server 2008.

 New features of Windows Server 2003 R2 include: